 6 Credits

-Your primary tutorial meets each week during the University term (for a total of 8 meetings).
+Your primary tutorial meets each week (during the last 8 weeks of the fall semester and the first 8 weeks of the spring semester) for a total of 8 meetings.
 You’ll do assigned readings, conduct research, and write essays each week in preparation for your tutorials.

 Secondary Tutorial